(Deceitful efforts to discourage Americans from learning the truth about the "income tax")

 Back had secured complete refunds for his three years of educated filings.
 Unfortunately, he then got spooked-- probably from listening to trolls-- and stopped filing, despite withholdings and W-2 allegations identical to those of the earlier years continuing to be made.
 This latter behavior-- agreeing by silence to allegations about payments of exactly the same character as those he had deemed false on his educated returns-- contradicted those earlier filings.
 This made a perfect case that Back really hadn't believed what he said on those filed returns.
 After five years of these damning contradicting indicators, Back was indicted.
-The government also makes a point of noting in the indictment that in 2008 Back had filed some fake form described as a "Form W-0".
+The government also makes a point of noting in the indictment that in 2008, at least, Back had filed some fake form described as a "Form W-0".

 Like Menner's and Warner's, Boyd's and Back's are distinguished by key elements which make them NOT cases in which anyone was simply charged with a crime for filing CtC-educated returns.
 As in their presentation of Menner's and Warner's cases, the trolls won't share those elements with you and will try to make these cases out to be what they are not in order to frighten Americans away from CtC.)

 ALL OF THE ABOVE NOTWITHSTANDING, it's important to keep in mind that what really matters is the truth about the law and our rights and our moral obligations, not convenience or safety.
 Even if people WERE being prosecuted for accurate, honest and proper rebuttals and claims, we would all still be just as much under a moral and civic responsibility to act to uphold the law, come what may...

 "Cowardice asks the question - is it safe?
 Expediency asks the question - is it politic?
 Vanity asks the question - is it popular?